RESEARCH STARTER

 Major Works, 2000 to 2010.
 Madonna worked with her husband Ritchie on Swept Away (2002), which was not well received, and her album American Life, which included the singer rapping, was a critical disappointment.
 Returning to her dance roots of the early 1980s and the electronic style that made Ray of Light and Music popular, Madonna released Confessions on a Dance Floor (which featured the dance single “Hung Up,” known for its sample of ABBA’s “Gimme!
 Gimme!
 Gimme!”).
 The project led to 2007’s The Confessions Tour DVD and compact disc, and it marked her return to worldwide popularity and commercial and critical success.
 In 2008, Madonna adopted a hip-hop beat in Hard Candy, which featured Justin Timberlake, Timbaland, and Pharrell Williams.
 She also directed two films, Filth and Wisdom (2008) and W.E.
 (2011).

 Major Works, 2010 to 2024.
-She released her twelfth album, MDMA, in 2012, featuring Nicki Minaj, M.I.A. and Oliver Twizt, which was promoted at the Super Bowl XLVI halftime show.
-In 2015, her album Rebel Heart and its accompanying Rebel Heart Tour hit several top ten charts around the world.
+She released her twelfth album, MDNA, in 2012, featuring Nicki Minaj, M.I.A., and Oliver Twizt, which was promoted at the Super Bowl XLVI halftime show.
+In 2015, her album Rebel Heart and its accompanying Rebel Heart Tour hit several Top 10 charts around the world.
 After moving to Portugal, Madonna released Madame X (2019), which became her ninth number-one album in the US.
 Her tour for the album spawned a 2021 concert film also called Madame X.

 Musical Legacy

 With her diverse blend of pop arrangements, dance beats, and ballads, Madonna has a reputation for being ahead of the trends and for setting the standards for other artists.
 Madonna presents her music in recordings as well as in the form of videos, with vivid story lines and lavish productions.
 With her experience in music videos, the singer utilized her dramatic talents in films, which have met with varying degrees of critical acclaim.
 Thriving on the concert stage, Madonna builds each tour with innovative, impressive, and unpredictable production values.
 Beyond the music, Madonna has set trends in fashion, popularizing over the years lace, bustiers, fishnet stockings, and jewelry (notoriously wearing a crucifix around her neck).
 Madonna has remained firm in her convictions, even though her outspoken views on sexuality, gender, ethnicity, and other matters have garnered her criticism.
-In 2024, Forbes estimated her career earnings at $1.2 billion.
-In 2024, to end her Celebration tour, Madonna played a free show at Rio de Janeiro's Copacabana Beach for 1.6 million people.
+In 2024, Forbes estimated her career earnings at $1.2 billion with more than three hundred million records sold across the years.
+She has won seven Grammys and two Golden Globes, among others.
+In 2024, to end her Celebration tour, Madonna played a free show at Rio de Janeiro’s Copacabana Beach for 1.6 million people.
 The show marked the biggest live crowd of her career.

 Principal Recordings